Home Increase CPM Best CPM Ad Networks for Publishers: The Ultimate Guide 2026

 Cheaper brand awareness and recognition (for advertisers)

 Some advertisers may conclude that setting up a CPM-based campaign is pointless because impressions aren’t as important as clicks, installations, and purchases.
-But that’s partly true.
+But that’s only partially true.
 Advertisers can buy the same traffic via CPA and CPC models, while publishers will be getting higher payouts if their traffic returns conversions (for CPA) and clicks (for CPC.)

 CPM ads are an excellent way to build a strong following and raise brand awareness.
 Customers rarely patronize companies they’ve never heard of before, even after seeing well-created ads.
 Building brand awareness is a better strategy than focusing on conversions right away.